Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

     Arnaud Becheler
     Review Manager, Boost.Bloom

 👉 This first email is about **setting expectations** and **raising awareness**.
-The official “Review Starts” email will follow at the actual beginning of the review period, serving as a reminder and a more formal kickoff.
+The official “Review Begins” email will follow at the actual beginning of the review period, serving as a reminder and a more formal kickoff.
+Since the quality of the review process depends heavily on the quantity and quality of reviewers, it is a good idea to remind that all forms of feedback are welcome and encouraged: even experts benefit from fresh perspectives, and even a short note from a newcomer can provide valuable insight.
+I typically forward those Review Announcement Emails to colleagues, friends and my C++ meetup attendees.

 ---

 ## The Official Start Email: "Review Begins"

-Once the review period arrives, the Review Manager sends a **“Review Starts Now” email**.
+Once the review period arrives, the Review Manager sends a **“Review Begins Now” email**.
 This is the formal kickoff: it marks the exact opening date, reminds the community of the review period, and encourages active participation.
 Unlike the earlier *announcement* (sent in advance to raise awareness), this one emphasizes *action* — it asks people to read, test, and submit their reviews.

 It also usually includes **guiding questions** so reviewers know what to look for, which lowers the barrier for participation.